-The exhibition will contain several autonomous sections, thematic godowns supporting the trade of ideas and forms: one concentrating more in-depth on several narratives related to textiles, one curated by Shabbir Hussain Mustafa, and one conceived together with Simon Soon and a group of Filipino artisans.
+The exhibition contains several autonomous sections, thematic godowns supporting the trade of ideas and forms: one concentrating more in-depth on several narratives related to textiles, and one conceived together with Simon Soon and a group of Filipino artisans.

 Exhibition organised by Dhaka Art Summit, Para Site (Hong Kong), and Museum of Modern Art in Warsaw.

-The travelling exhibition will be shown at four partner locations in 2018, as follows:
+The travelling exhibition went on view at four partner locations in 2018, as follows:

 Dhaka Art Summit ’18

 Mar 17 – May 20, 2018

 The exhibition will be travelling to Kunsthall Trondheim, Norway in November 2019 and MAIIAM Contemporary Art Museum, Chiang Mai, Thailand in early 2020.